STP&A 2026 Conference

 Conference Hosts

-STP&A is excited to partner with faculty and partners at Ohio State to host the 50th annual conference.
-Registration will open late spring, 2026.
+STP&A is excited to partner with faculty and partners at The Ohio State to host the 50th annual conference.

 Schedule At-A-Glance & Attendee Guidance